romanvaibhav/Task-For-Development/README.md

 # Task-For-Development

-#<strong>Upload all the certificated and achievements on LINKEDIN It is require for resume upload 1 certificate dailt</strong>
+#NOTE OF THE DAY:- <strong>Upload all the certificated and achievements on LINKEDIN It is require for resume upload 1 certificate daily</strong>

 #<b>NOTE:-Link which are not working on click , Just copy the link and paste it on the search bar</b>